hyperledger-archives/grid-rfcs/0000-catalog.md

 Validation requirements:

-- The catalog_product must be able to be updated or the transaction is invalid
+- The catalog_product must be able to be updated or the transaction is invalid (i.e. meaning the status is not "DISCONTINUED")
-- If a catalog_product with product_id does not exist the transaction is invalid.
+- If any catalog_product with product_id does not exist the transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.